LLM in Dispute Resolution for European Lawyers

 Pepperdine University School of Law is located in the beautiful beach town of Malibu, California.
 Malibu is 12 miles north of Santa Monica and approximately 35 miles from downtown Los Angeles.
 Bordered by the Pacific Ocean and the Santa Monica Mountains, Malibu offers excellent coastal recreation, pleasant restaurants and shops, and a relaxing escape from big-city life.
 Malibu is a residential and recreational community located Malibu is home to Pepperdine University, the Hughes Aircraft aerospace research facility, and numerous motion picture and television celebrities.

 Admission is competitive and criteria include academic achievement, professional accomplishment, a track record for influence and leadership, and intended application of a dispute resolution education.
-Applicants for whom English is not their first language should have a TOEFL score of 100 iBT test.
-International students must apply on-line (please be sure to indicate that you are applying to the LL.M.
-London program) and have their transcripts evaluated through LSAC’s LL.M.
-Credential Assembly Service as part of the application process.
-Additional information on this process can be found at llm.lsac.org .
+Applicants for whom English is not their first language will be required to submit a TOEFL or IELTS score demonstrating English proficiency.
+International students must apply on-line through LSAC (please be sure to indicate that you are applying to the LLM London program) or via our paper application process.
+Please refer to our LLM Admission page for additional information on the application requirements.

 This is a pilot program limited to 15 students.